riquems/enhancedtak/README.md

   - Kingdoms.exe
   - EnhancedTAK.dll
   - EnhancedTAK.hpi
-  - MonarchsFix.hpi

 Use [DXWnd](http://kingdoms.catsboard.com/t1522-how-to-use-dxwnd) to improve even more your experience.

-The reason Monarchs Fix is separated is that, when playing on different versions, your opponent monarch animation won't work.
-So you may want to disable it when playing multiplayer by moving it out of the folder (it's just a visual thing tho).

-Also, GameRanger won't accept any file that is not called Kingdoms so I renamed it to Kingdoms.exe.
+GameRanger won't accept any file that is not called Kingdoms so I renamed it to Kingdoms.exe.
 You can overwrite or backup your own file.
 The real original executable is the .icd file anyway (you can rename it to .exe and run it).

 ## Features
 * New badass icon.